 - requires a public presentation to Honors guests, faculty, and students at an on-campus conference usually held on the first Saturday in May

 - should display a high level of intellectual ability and creativity on a specific subject or area

-demonstrate general abilities valued in any college graduate:
+- should demonstrate general abilities valued in any college graduate:

 ~ ability to communicate effectively in speech and writing

 ~ ability to recognize and respond to ethical issues

 ~ ability to place one's work in the broad context of human effort

 When do I begin planning?

 It's important to begin generating ideas for your project in your junior year.
 The more time the project has to develop, the more mature your work will be.
 Being aware of deadlines associated with your research is also important.
 You may need to apply up to a year in advance to have research approved by CU's Institutional Review Board.